-Student groups include, but are not limited to, the Concordia Business Association, Education After-Degree Students' Association, Green Thespians Collective, Psychology Students' Council, Education Undergraduate Society, Concordia Science Club, and Church Vocation Alliance.
-Contact the CSA Vice President Internal Affairs of the CSA for a complete list of student clubs and associations at csavpinternal@student.concordia.ab.ca.
+Student groups include, but are not limited to, the Concordia Business Association, Education After-Degree Students' Association, Green Thespians Collective, Psychology Students' Council, Education Undergraduate Society, Concordia Science Club, English-as-a-Second Language, Model UN, Concordia Visual Culture Society, and Church Vocation Alliance.
+Contact the CSA Vice-President Internal Affairs of the CSA for a complete list of student clubs and associations at csavpinternal@student.concordia.ab.ca.

-Concordia students who share common interests related to their educational, recreational, or spiritual experience may contact the CSA Vice President Internal for information about the development of a campus-based club; approved organizations receive funding from the CSA and are governed by its Constitution.
+Concordia students who share common interests related to their educational, recreational, or spiritual experience may contact the CSA Vice-President Internal for information about the development of a campus-based club; approved organizations receive funding from the CSA and are governed by its Constitution.